pr0gramm-com/fluester/README.md

     COPY --from=dependencies /app/node_modules /app/node_modules
     COPY ./ ./
 ```
 This includes the model in the image.
-If you want to keep your image small, you can also download the model in your entrypoint using.
+If you want to keep your image small, you can also download the model in your entrypoint using the commands above.

 ## Made with
 - A lot of love by @ariym at [whisper-node](https://github.com/ariym/whisper-node)